Classical simulation and quantum resource theory of non-Gaussian optics: Decompositions and Applications

 Among these variants, Gaussian boson sampling and the reversed variant are especially suited for our approach.
 The probability of measuring a certain output pattern in a Gaussian boson sample experiment is

 where we start with a Gaussian pure state $\dyad{G}$ and then evolve it under a Gaussian (passive) unitary $U$ with $n_j=0/1$.
 This is equivalent to the time-reversed version

 where we start with some Fock states $\ket{1}$ and $\ket{0}$, evolve them with the inverse unitary, which is again a Gaussian unitary, and then finally measure by a certain Gaussian measurement.
 Interestingly, the hardness proofs require that there are more modes than photons in the system.
-Our simulator has in some sense the converse behavior.
-Adding Gaussian auxiliary modes in the vacuum states does not really increase the simulation cost significantly, adding single photons states however does.
+Our simulator has, in some sense, the converse behavior.
+Adding Gaussian auxiliary modes in the vacuum states does not really increase the simulation cost significantly, but adding single-photon states does.

-As we have shown before, the Gaussian extent is not multiplicative, therefore we can give only an upper bound in the simulation cost and not the lowest one possible.
+As we have shown before, the Gaussian extent is not multiplicative; therefore, we can give only an upper bound on the simulation cost and not the lowest one possible.
 Note that the simulation algorithm still works---it just does not have optimal performance.
 The upper bound of the simulation cost is then just $\qty(\norm{c}_1^2)^{\Bar{M}}=\qty(\frac{4e}{3\sqrt{3}})^{\Bar{M}}$, where $\Bar{M}$ is the number of Fock state $\ket{1}$ in the input.
 Therefore, our results provide an algorithm whose simulator runtime scales exponentially in the number of Fock states, allowing one to classically simulate logarithmically many Fock states efficiently.
 This is consistent with~\cite{PhysRevResearch.3.033018}.

 It is insightful to compare the case of the resource theory of non-classicality since all the boson sampling models only involve passive symplectic unitary operations.
-In this case, the corresponding extent is multiplicative and the optimal decomposition is known with \bal \underline{R}_\mF(\ketbra{n}) = e^n \frac{n!}{n^n}. \eal Therefore, to compute the probability of obtaining a specific sampling pattern that involves $\Bar{M}$ single photons, the simulation cost scales with $e^{\Bar{M}}>\qty(\frac{4e}{3\sqrt{3}})^{\Bar{M}}$.
+In this case, the corresponding extent is multiplicative, and the optimal decomposition is known with \bal \underline{R}_\mF(\ketbra{n}) = e^n \frac{n!}{n^n}. \eal Therefore, to compute the probability of obtaining a specific sampling pattern that involves $\Bar{M}$ single photons, the simulation cost scales with $e^{\Bar{M}}>\qty(\frac{4e}{3\sqrt{3}})^{\Bar{M}}$.
 We see that even though the dynamics and measurements are fully included in the set of free operations, using the decomposition obtained for the resource theory of non-Gaussianity improves the simulation capacity, even if we only compare it with the upper bound.

 \paragraph{Cat state breeding:}